Key Breed Facts

 The Pyrenean Sheepdog is a small to medium size dog and one that boast being a loyal and devoted character.
 They are known to be wonderful companions and family pets although they are high energy, intelligent dogs that need to be given the right amount of mental stimulation and daily exercise for them to be truly happy.
 Although highly prized in France and other European countries, the Pyrenean Sheepdog is relatively unknown in the UK although breed numbers are slowly increasing with more people realising just what great companions these dogs can be and more especially for people who lead active, outdoor lives.

-The Pyrenean Sheepdog as their name suggests originates from the Pyrenean region of France where they were bred to be herding dogs.
 They were developed to be robust and to have a tremendous amount of stamina because they often had to work over challenging, mountainous terrains and in extreme weather.
 They often worked and still do, alongside their larger cousins, the Great Pyrenees, a dog that stood guard while the smaller Pyrenean Sheepdog moved large flocks from place to place.

 They were recognised by The Kennel Club in 1988, and although these charming dogs are gaining a fan base in the UK, their numbers remain low.
 As such anyone wishing to share their homes with a Pyrenean Sheepdog would need to register their interest with breeders and agree to being put on a waiting list, but the wait is well worth it.